White monopoly capital

-White Monopoly Capital is a South African phrase used in contemporary political discourse.
-The origin of the term, the exact meaning of the term, and even the existence of what the term is thought to mean is disputed.
-The term is thought to mean everything from an oligopoly owned by a super wealthy white elite that dominates of large sectors of the economy consisting of colluding monopolies to business groups that are critical of corruption and alleged state capture within the administration of former South African president Jacob Zuma.
+White monopoly capital is a term that originated in South Africa and is often used to describe a perceived concentration of economic power and wealth among White South Africans.
+It suggests that a small number of white-owned businesses (in an oligopoly) dominate various sectors of the South African economy, thereby controlling significant resources and influencing economic policies to their advantage.

+The term gained prominence during the anti-apartheid struggle in South Africa and has continued to be debated and discussed in political and economic circles.
+Proponents of the concept argue that historical factors, such as apartheid policies that favored white individuals and businesses, have led to an enduring wealth inequality in South Africa.
+They believe that white-owned businesses continue to hold a disproportionate share of wealth and resources, impeding the economic empowerment of the majority black population.

+Critics of the term, however, argue that it oversimplifies the complex dynamics of economic power and can perpetuate racial divisions.
+They argue that the South African economy has become more diversified since the end of apartheid, with significant Black Economic Empowerment initiatives and the rise of a black middle class.
+They also note that the concept of "white monopoly capital" fails to acknowledge the growing number of black-owned businesses and the role they play in the economy.

 History of the phrase

 Academic Christopher Malikane claims that the phrase ‘white monopoly capital’ has been used many times by South African politicians and dates back to the early 1950s during the liberation struggle.
 The phrase gained contemporary notoriety when it gained widespread use in 2016.
 Former president Jacob Zuma used the term to reject calls for him to step down as president amidst corruption allegations against him involving his relationship to the controversial Gupta family.
 Zuma stated that a “big business” and a “foreign chamber” were calling for his resignation.

 Critics of the term have claimed that it is not known who or what the phrase actually refers to and its existence is disputed (by former South African finance minister Trevor Manual, former president Thabo Mbeki and the Gauteng branch of the ANC).
 Proponents of the term such as Pieter Bosch Botha, the Economic Freedom Fighters and Black First Land First argue that, despite Bell Pottinger's campaign, 'white monopoly capital' does exist in modern day South Africa.